Trevo525/Fresh-Install-Windows-Setup-Guide/README.md

 **Note**: Any article linked in this guide will be followed by [[A](https://web.archive.org/)].
 This is an Archive.org link through their [Wayback Machine](https://web.archive.org/) service.
 This allows me to save the exact state of the article.
 If any links are broken, the [[A](https://web.archive.org/)] can be used to see what I saw at the time of adding the article to this guide.
 I would still use the normal links first and keep the archive as a backup.

 # Obtain Windows to install
 This guide is not intended to walk you through the install process.
-I included this as it might be helpful but I'm not going to make a guide on the install process since it's been covered many times in other guides.
+I included this as it might be helpful but I'm not going to make a guide on the install process since it's been covered many times in other [guides](https://www.techradar.com/how-to/how-to-install-windows-10). [[A](https://web.archive.org/web/20210204010237/https://www.techradar.com/how-to/how-to-install-windows-10)]
 - Use [Windows Media Creation Tool](https://go.microsoft.com/fwlink/?LinkId=691209) to get the latest iso straight from Microsoft and install it straight to your flashdrive.

 # Updates